enkidevs/curriculum/spreadsheets/introduction/introduction/what-are-spreadsheets.md

 A note on how this course is structured.
 In the first two workouts, we'll go over what you'll get from this course and some terminology.
 Workout 3 onwards will start to get more practical and exciting!

-> As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to whichever workouts are most relevant for you.
+> 💡 As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

+> 💬 Why are you interested in learning Spreadsheets?
+>
+> Leave a comment or view some of the other comments for inspiration before moving on.

 ---